luiskugel/AI-Writing-Assistant-for-Thunderbird/README.md

 - **Custom Prompts**: Set your own prompt for email improvement
 - **Model Selection**: Choose your preferred AI model

-### User-Friendly Interface
+Settings can be accessed from the Thunderbird add-ons list.

-- Simple one-click improvement
+### Privacy & Transparency

-- Visual feedback during processing
+- Your email content is only sent to the AI service when you click the improve button.
+Keep in mind that the AI service may handle and store your data according to their privacy policy.
-- Error handling with helpful messages
+- No data is stored locally except for your settings
-- Easy access to settings
+- API keys are stored securely in your browser's local storage.

-## Installation
+- The extension is **open-source** and kept **simple for transparency**.
+You can review the code and contribute to the project.

-1. Download the extension
+## 🚀 Installation

-2. Open Thunderbird
+1. Download the extension zib file from the releases page.
-3. Go to Tools > Add-ons
+2. In Thunderbird, go to **Tools > Add-ons**
-4. Click the gear icon and select "Install Add-on From File"
+3. Click the gear icon > *Install Add-on From File*
-5. Select the downloaded extension file
+4. Choose the downloaded file

-## First-Time Setup
+### First-Time Setup

 1. When you first install the extension, it will automatically open the settings page
 2. Enter your API key for your chosen AI model